Lieutenant Colonel (LTC) Rian M. Carter

 Phone (225) 578-2371

-A native of the Pacific Northwest, MAJ Carter was born and raised in the Portland, Oregon / Vancouver, Washington metropolitan area.
-MAJ Carter earned his commission from the New Mexico Military Institute 2000.
+A native of the Pacific Northwest, LTC Carter was born and raised in the Portland, Oregon / Vancouver, Washington metropolitan area.
+LTC Carter earned his commission from the New Mexico Military Institute 2000.
 Two years later, he earned a bachelor’s degree in finance from Portland State University and was assessed onto Active Duty as an Ordnance Corps Officer.
-MAJ Carter is currently serving as the Professor of Military Science at Louisiana State University and Agriculture and Mechanical College.
+LTC Carter is currently serving as the Professor of Military Science at Louisiana State University and Agriculture and Mechanical College.

-MAJ Carter’s military schooling includes: the Ordnance Officer’s Basic Course; the Combined Logistics Officer Advance Course; the Intermediate Level Education Course; the Army’s Basic Instructor Course; the Joint Logistics Course; and the Support Operations Course.
-In 2013, MAJ Carter earned a Master of Arts degree in Organizational Leadership from the University of Oklahoma.
+LTC Carter’s military schooling includes: the Ordnance Officer’s Basic Course; the Combined Logistics Officer Advance Course; the Intermediate Level Education Course; the Army’s Basic Instructor Course; the Joint Logistics Course; and the Support Operations Course.
+In 2013, LTC Carter earned a Master of Arts degree in Organizational Leadership from the University of Oklahoma.

 His awards and decorations include: Bronze Star Medal (with oak leaf cluster); Meritorious Service Medal (with five oak leaf cluster); Army Achievement Medal (with oak leaf cluster); Global War on Terrorism Expeditionary and Service Medals; Iraq Campaign Medal; Afghanistan Campaign Medal; NATO Medal, and the Combat Action Badge.
 He is also a recipient of The Ordnance Order of Samuel Sharpe.